a person skilled in ninjutsu.

 informal – a person who excels in a particular skill or activity

 However, when everything you’re told to do flies in the face of every instinct you have, and you’re required to say nothing when you need to scream, it fucks you up, and even the best facade will develop some cracks.
-Those cracks were mostly obvious at school, with fellow students.
+Those cracks were most obvious at school.
 I blurted a lot.
-I would say such strange things at such inappropriate times that i was regularly called a spazz.
-Or i would say something that was so obviously intended to fit in with the cool kids.
-They’d roll their eyes at me, swatting me like the social mosquito that i was.
-I was a know-it-all in elementary school during class, but the bullies and the popular kids (who often fit both categories) had pretty much crushed my love of class time, much like they’d squashed any social aspirations i’d held, by the time i hit high school.
+I would say strange things at inappropriate times.
+I was regularly called a spaz.
+Or i’d say something that was obviously intended to fit in with the cool kids.
+They’d roll their eyes at me, swatting me like the social mosquito i was.
+I was a know-it-all in elementary school during class, but the bullies and popular kids (who often fit both categories) had pretty much crushed my love of class time, much like they had any social aspirations i’d held, by the time i hit high school.

-Once i graduated and got away from home and school, i tried so hard to make friends.
-I ached for a place to fit in, but i talked too much and bathed too seldom.
+Once i graduated and got away from home and school, i tried hard to make friends.
+I ached for a place to fit in, but talked too much and bathed too seldom.
 Heh.
 When i got a chance to talk with someone and perhaps begin a friendship, i came on too strong.
-I was that guy that approaches you in the bar and you wouldn’t date him for anything because you can smell the desperation coming off of him in noxious waves.
+I was that guy that approaches you in the bar and you wouldn’t date him for anything because you can smell the desperation coming off him in noxious waves.
 I must have made one helluva double whammy.
-I would try too hard to impress; i wanted to be likeable, charming, smart, funny… All of it, all at once.
+I tried too hard to impress.
+I wanted to be likeable, charming, smart, funny… All of it, all at once.

 ***** END of PART I *****